rei/rei-cedar-docs/docs/components/links/README.md

 - There are 2 basic link styles: default and standalone
   - Use the default link when the link is near a body of text or in appears in a body of text
   - Use the standalone link when there is separation from a body of text
+- When using multiple inline links together, be sure that their behaviors are consistent.
+For instance, don't have one link go to a new page and another one in the group trigger an action
+- Link buttons are often useful for reducing the visual clutter of large groups of actions.
+For example, when there are many cards in a group using the link button style instead of a true button style

 ## Content